 Ability to read, interpret, and prepare scientific reports and documents.

 Physical condition commensurate with the demands of the position.

-Two (2) years of permanent competitive class status in the title of Water Systems Chemist I; or one (1) year of permanent, competitive-class status in the title of Water Systems Chemist II.
+Two (2) years of permanent, competitive-class status in the title of Water Systems Chemist I; or one (1) year of permanent, competitive-class status in the title of Water Systems Chemist II.

 Graduation from a regionally accredited or New York State registered college or university with a Bachelor's degree in chemistry, biology, environmental science, or a closely related field and two (2) years of laboratory work experience or it part-time equivalent performing water or wastewater analysis in a potable water treatment facility, waste water treatment facility, or other environmental testing laboratory.